caprover/caprover/README.md

  mkdir /captain && docker run -v /var/run/docker.sock:/var/run/docker.sock dockersaturn/captainduckduck
 ```

-You will see a bunch of output on your screen.
+You will see a bunch of outputs on your screen.
 Once the Captain is initialized, you can visit `http://[IP_OF_YOUR_SERVER]:3000` in your browser and login to Captain using the default password `captain42`.
 You can change your password in settings.

 ### Step 2: Connect Root Domain

 Let's say you own `mydomain.com`.
 You can set `*.something.mydomain.com` as an `A-record` in your DNS settings to point to the IP address of the server where you installed Captain.
 If you need help with this, see <a href="#setup-domain-and-dns">Domain and DNS</a>.
 Note that it can take several hours for this change to take into effect.
-Go to `http://[IP_OF_YOUR_SERVER]:3000` in your browser, and enter `something.mydomain.com` as your root, and click update.
-If DNS changes are succesful, you will get a success message and you can access your captain from `captain.something.mydomain.com` instead of `http://[IP_OF_YOUR_SERVER]:3000`.
+Go to `http://[IP_OF_YOUR_SERVER]:3000` in your browser, and enter `something.mydomain.com` as your root and click on "update root domain".
+If DNS changes are successful, you will get a success message and you can access your captain from `captain.something.mydomain.com` instead of `http://[IP_OF_YOUR_SERVER]:3000`.

 ### Step 3: Install Captain CLI

-Assuming you have npm installed.
-Simply run (add `sudo` if needed):
+Assuming you have npm installed, simply run (add `sudo` if needed):

 ```bash
  npm install -g npm captainduckduck
 ```